Christians on social media-the purpose, the perils, the promise

 the side of a ship with 2 lifeboats

-Before the ship left the dock, we participated in a safety drill where we all had to assemble at our assigned stations where we would go in the case of an emergency.
-Once there, the crew took role by check our ID cards (more on this later) to make sure we were all there.
-We had life vests in our room and there would also be life vests at the stations in case we weren’t in our room at the time the alarm sounded.
-Unlike the Titanic, we were assured there was room on the lifeboats for everyone on board.
+Before the ship left the dock, we participated in a safety drill where we all had to assemble at our assigned stations where we would go in case of an emergency.
+Once there, the crew took roll by checking our ID cards (more on this later) to make sure we were all there.

 Security, photo id, room key

-Upon checking in, they issued us a photo ID card that was also our room key and a charge card for onboard purchases.
+Upon checking in, they issued us a photo ID card that was our room key and a charge card for onboard purchases.
 When we left the ship at the ports, we showed the card which was scanned, then showed it again to get back on the ship.

 a line of people boarding a ship